grafana/explore-logs/docs/sources/patterns/_index.md

 ## Pattern extraction

-Loki uses Drain (an online log template miner) to extract patterns from a stream of log lines.
+Loki extracts patterns from a stream of log lines.

-For example, if your services log lines like this:
+For example, if your service logs lines like this:

 ```
 duration=255ms trace_id=abc001 GET /path/to/endpoint/2